Undergraduate Computer Science Courses

 2 lec., 2 lab. hr.; 3 cr.

-Hands-on introduction to computers, computation, and the basics of computer hardware and software.
-Students will have experience during the instructed microcomputer lab with a number of software environments including an operating system, a word processor, a spreadsheet, and a database package.
-The course will focus on problemsolving and programming within the context of these packages.
-In addition, students will acquire the skills needed to learn other software packages on their own.
-Not open for credit to students who have taken CSCI 018.
-(SQ)
+Concepts of thinking computationally and the technical tools to function effectively in the digitally-connected world.
+Hands-on introduction to computers, computation, the Internet, and the basics of computer hardware and software.
+Students will have experience during the instructed computer lab with a number of software environments including an operating system, a word processor, a presentation tool, a spreadsheet, and a database system.
+The course will focus on problem solving and programming within the context of a wide range of applications, and prepare students for further study in a variety of majors and minors.
+In addition, students will acquire the skills needed to learn other similar tools on their own.

 2 lec., 2 lab. hr.; 3 cr.